-10 Things New England Patriots Must Do To Beat New York Jets
+10 Things the New England Patriots Must Do to Beat the New York Jets

 The New England Patriots came out on fire in their opening week victory over the Cincinnati Bengals.

 Now they have a chance to send a statement to the rest of the AFC East, being that the division runs through them and to be the champions you have to beat the champions.

 There was a lot of hype surrounding the New York Jets this offseason, with all their roster additions, their appearance on HBO’s “Hard Knocks” television show, and their bold claims of winning the Super Bowl.